BoDonkey/tribal-drum-game/Stories/Memories in the Leaves.md

 The spores took hold immediately, tiny filaments spreading through the soil.
 Where they touched, brief flashes of memory rose like mist—fragments of previous guardians who had worked here, echoes of plantings from seasons long past.
 As the memories were released, they dispersed into the air, returning to the greater cycle.

 When the soil was properly cleansed, Loren removed a sealed box from his pack.
 Inside, nestled in layers of autumn leaves, were the Memory Seeds—small, amber-colored kernels that seemed to shift and change when not directly observed.
-He had collected them during his second attunement dream, a gift from the Ancient Noaidi.
+He had collected them during his second attunement dream, a gift from the Ancient Thaum.

 Following the pattern described in his dream journal, Loren carefully placed seven seeds in the garden, arranging them in a specific constellation that mirrored the alignment of stars visible only during the autumn equinox.